 - Look after house keys during your stay and return them at the end of the stay.
 There may be a charge of £20 for the key replacement.

-- You are liable for any damage they cause to the host family’s property.
+- You are liable for any damage caused by you or your guests to the homestay’s property/residence.

 - Please keep your bedroom, the bathroom and other shared areas of the house clean and tidy.
 Offer help with shared household duties